-It’s better to be a cold person than a person who gets hurt every now and then, at least that’s how your mind sees it (which is, of course, not true but it works somehow in keeping away the hurt, and also the good feelings).
+It’s better to be a cold person than a person who gets hurt every now and then, at least that’s how your mind sees it (which is, of course, not true but it works somehow in keeping away from getting hurt but also from feeling good).

-In brief, the whole “I feel nothing” thing can be just a defense mechanism and an avoidance strategy.
+In brief, the whole “I feel nothing” thing can be nothing but a defense mechanism and an avoidance strategy.
 You’ve felt a lot of pain at some point in your life, and you decided, consciously or unconsciously, to prevent this from happening again by becoming emotionally numb.

 It’s when you feel a certain emotion for a long period of time that it becomes your norm.

 For instance, depression and anxiety can become the norm to someone.
-This person felt depressed and anxious for a very long period of time, maybe years, and he longer recognizes the existence of these emotions.
+This person felt depressed and anxious for a very long period of time and he no longer recognizes the existence of these emotions.

 He had been in the darkness for a long period of time that he thinks that this is all the light that can ever see.
 He thinks that those emotions are part of who he is.